Elizabethtown (film): Production

-Jane Fonda was cast in Sarandon's role, but had to drop out.
-Ashton Kutcher, Seann William Scott, Colin Hanks, Chris Evans, and James Franco all auditioned for Bloom's part.
-Kutcher was actually hired to play Drew, but director Cameron Crowe decided during filming that the chemistry between him and Dunst was not right and Kutcher left the project.
-Biel auditioned for the female lead, but was given a smaller role as Drew's ex-girlfriend.
+Jane Fonda was cast in Susan Sarandon's role, but had to drop out.
+Ashton Kutcher, Seann William Scott, Colin Hanks, Chris Evans, and James Franco all auditioned for Orlando Bloom's part.
+Kutcher was actually hired to play Drew, but director Cameron Crowe decided during filming that the chemistry between him and Kirsten Dunst was not right and Kutcher left the project.
+Jessica Biel auditioned for the female lead, but was given a smaller role as Drew's ex-girlfriend.

-There is a character named Ben who is mentioned as a love interest of Claire.
-In the original cut of the film, Ben is revealed to be Claire's brother.

 Recognizable settings for scenes shot in Louisville, Kentucky, include the Brown Hotel, Highland Middle School, and Cave Hill Cemetery.
 Opening scene shows a helicopter flying over downtown Portland, Oregon, and the Fremont Bridge.
 Although the exterior, lobby, and corridors of the Brown Hotel are seen, the hotel's Crystal Ball Room was replicated on a soundstage.
 While Bloom's character is supposedly driving to Elizabethtown, he is traveling in the wrong direction.
 He is also pictured going through the Cherokee Park tunnel on I-64 although Elizabethtown is on I-65, about 40. mi in the other direction.

 Despite the film's title, most of the smalltown scenes were filmed in Versailles, Kentucky.
-Only two scenes portraying distinctive landmarks were filmed in Elizabethtown, because many of its historic buildings have been replaced by chain stores and Urban sprawl.
+Only two scenes portraying distinctive landmarks were filmed in Elizabethtown, because many of its historic buildings have been replaced by chain stores and urban sprawl.
 A few scenes were filmed in LaGrange.
 Other local scenes were filmed in Otter Creek Park in Meade County, near Brandenburg.
 Filming also took place in Scottsbluff, Nebraska; Eureka Springs, Arkansas; Memphis, Tennessee; and Oklahoma City.

 In the original cut of the film shown at the Toronto International Film Festival, an epilogue reveals that the flaw in the shoe designed by Drew, that it whistles while walking, turns out to be a hit with consumers.
 This was cut from the release version of the film to prevent the ending from seeming overly drawn-out.

-Joni Mitchell's painting Hyde Park appears in the film.
-One of her paintings had previously appeared in Crowe's Vanilla Sky (2001).

 Themes

-On a second viewing of the movie, Roger Ebert makes the observation that the film is really a hidden story of an angel who has fallen from grace.
+Roger Ebert published a letter from reader Todd Zimmerman which makes the observation that the film is really a hidden story of an angel who has fallen from grace.
 Claire, the angel, is met in the heavens (the empty plane) and has decided to guide Drew through his depression, suicidal thoughts and redeem himself from failure.
-Character names, the corporation, etc. were found to be allusions to Hell, The Bible, sin and the devil.
+Character names, the corporation, etc. were found to be allusions to Hell, the Bible, sin and the devil.
 Drew has to redeem and cleanse himself from working with the devil.
 Claire also needs to make the choice to remain on Earth at the end.
 The movie is thought to take various cues from the films It's a Wonderful Life (1946), City of Angels (1998), and Dogma (1999).